dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 + Username and email address are not kept secret.
 They are not public in the sense that the system doesn't provide a list of registered usernames or email addresses, but any attacker can check whether a username, or an email address, is taken, by simply trying to sign up with it.
 + The user can change the username, the email address and the password they use after they have signed in.
 However, the system is allowed to be more secure than fast for this, in the same way than during sign up.
 + To sign up, it is necessary and sufficient that the user controls their email address and has access to the internet (they can click links).
-+ To change credentials afterward, it is necessary and sufficient that the user can prove they known the password at the time of the change.
++ To change credentials afterward, it is necessary and sufficient that the user can prove they know the password at the time of the change.

 ## Optional parts
 This guideline include some optional parts, indicated as such.
 One is the use of a secret question/answer challenge to provide additional security when an email address is compromised, the other is the use of an external site for providing crytographically secure random data.